 Rest assured, we'll use our best efforts to make all your payments properly.
 However, we won't be liable and the Bill Pay Guarantee will be void if we're unable to complete any of your payments because of any of the following circumstances:

-- Through no fault of ours, there are not sufficient funds in your 360 Checking/Overdraft Line of Credit;
+- Through no fault of ours, there are not available sufficient funds in your 360 Checking plus any available Overdraft Protection amount;

 - Bill Pay is not working properly and you know or we've told you about the problem before you try to give us Payment Instructions;